GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-kubernetes-google-container-engine/index.md

         gcloud compute forwarding-rules list

-3. Delete the cluster, which will delete the resources used by the cluster including virtual machines, disks, and network resources.
+3. Delete the cluster, which deletes the resources used by the cluster, including virtual machines, disks, and network resources.

         gcloud container clusters delete hello-cluster

 ### Deleting the project

 Alternately, you can delete the project in its entirety.
-To do so using `gcloud`, run:
+To do so using the gcloud tool, run:

     gcloud projects delete ${PROJECT_ID}